Visual Testing

 Z-order verification (no baseline needed)

-Render overlapping objects with distinct colors and check which color wins at the overlap point:
+Render overlapping objects with distinct colours and check which colour wins at the overlap point:

 class ZOrderScene(Node):